By Mark Wills - Course Instructor of Loan Signing System, Forbes Real Estate Council Member, and Best Selling Author

 While my best marketing techniques are in my Loan Signing System course, in this blog post I’ll tell you why spending any money on marketing materials is pointless and why dropping off business cards is the biggest waste of time for notary loan signing agents.
 I'll also cover what you can do to get more loan signing jobs instead.

-So let's start with why simply dropping off business cards to mortgage professionals doesn't help you get more loan signing jobs.
+So let's start with why simply dropping off business cards to mortgage professionals doesn't help you get more loan signing jobs as a notary public loan signing agent.

-You Don't Get Hired For Notary Jobs From A Business Card
+You Don't Get Hired As A Notary Loan Signing Agent For Notary Jobs From A Business Card

 Let's say you’re in the market to get your house painted.
 Over the course of several months, painters have dropped business cards in your mailbox without talking to you.
 What are the chances you would just grab one of those business cards at random and hire that painter with no additional information?